vporton/rapidserv/README.md

 # rapidserv

-A micro web framework.
+A micro web server and http library.

-Rapidserv is a micro web framework that is built on top of a powerful asynchronous networking library.
-It shares with flask some similarities in the design of the applications that are built on top of Rapidserv.
+Rapidserv is a micro web server that shares with flask some similarities.
+It as well implements a http library that permits to perform asynchronous requests.

 Rapidserv is non blocking network I/O consequently it can scale a lot of connections and it is ideal for some applications.
 Rapidserv uses jinja2 although it doesn't enforce the usage.

-A basic rapidserv web application.
+**A basic web app**

 ~~~python
 from untwisted.plugins.rapidserv import RapidServ, core